 .

-Note that under Cox’s model, only months to the first conversion are considered,which are 1 for bond A, 2 for bond B, and 3 for bond C, respectively. (i.e.t1=1, t2=2, and t3=3) Therefore,besides the only record of bond A, the first two records of bond B and the first three records of bond Ccontribute to the partial likelihood, which is
+Note that under Cox’s model, analyses focus only on months to the first conversion.Here, times to the first conversion are 1 for bond A, 2 for bond B, and 3 for bond C, respectively. (i.e.t1=1, t2=2, and t3=3.)
+Therefore,besides the only record of bond A, the first two records of bond B and the first three records of bond Ccontribute to the partial likelihood, which is

 .